 While Biden has largely espoused pro-police rhetoric during his time in office, he has tapped left-wingers in sync with the defund movement to key positions in his administration.

-In late May, he signed a sweeping police reform executive order that drew mixed reactions from police groups.
+In late May, he signed a sweeping police reform executive order that from police groups.

 And throughout it all, anti-police activists appear to have had a direct line to the White House.